anwtn/functions-on-k8s/README.md

 ...and voila - I received a response for a new (random bogus) review:

 ```
+{
+    "EventId": "c17e2559-cd48-4d8d-9014-fc2ba572cdbd",
+    "SubjectId": "8d7748a5-3066-42aa-b5cd-6ef74b83c1a7",
+    "EventType": "ReviewSubmitted",
+    "Content": {
-{"EventId":"c17e2559-cd48-4d8d-9014-fc2ba572cdbd","SubjectId":"8d7748a5-3066-42aa-b5cd-6ef74b83c1a7","EventType":"ReviewSubmitted","Content":{"Text":"This product works very well.
-It romantically improves my football by a lot."}}
+        "Text": "This product works very well.
+It romantically improves my football by a lot."
+    }
+}
 ```

-I did this several more times.
+After having a good laugh, I did this several more times.
 After a short delay, I started to see `review-functions` (queue-trigger) pods start to appear - and eventually terminate - as shown below:

 ```
 $ kubectl get pods --watch